Sponsorships

 Looking ahead, David will take the stage at the upcoming Finisher’s Banquet in Nome to honor this year’s recipient in front of the Iditarod community.

-PDW has made a five-year commitment to this coveted award, reflecting a deep and ongoing dedication to honoring the dogs, celebrating the care, and supporting mushers who put canine wellbeing at the heart of the sport.
+PDW has made a commitment through 2030 to this coveted award, reflecting a deep and ongoing dedication to honoring the dogs, celebrating the care, and supporting mushers who put canine wellbeing at the heart of the sport.

 Beginning in 2026, Pike Dog Wellness committed to a five-year sponsorship of the award, supporting the next generation of mushers with a $2,000 scholarship and engraved trophy each year.